ronancpl/HeavenMS/README.md

 ---
 ### Installing the SERVER

 Set the "HeavenMS" folder on a place of your preference.
-It is recommended for use "C:\Nexon\HeavenMS".
+It is recommended to use "C:\Nexon\HeavenMS".

-Setting up the SQL: open MySQL Query Browser, then first-time create a new session, with these parameters at startup and click OK.
+Setting up the SQL: open MySQL Query Browser, then create a new session with the parameters below, then click OK.

 Server Host: localhost		Port: 3306		Username: root